BOS Ice Tea

-BOS is a South African brand of ice tea, which uses 100% organic rooibos as the main ingredient.
-The company was founded by Grant Rushmere and Richard Bowsher, a rooibos tea farmer and an entrepreneur, respectively.
-The initial range of ice teas was launched in June 2010.
-BOS's headquarters are located in Woodstock, Cape Town.
+BOS is a South African based ice tea brand that uses organic rooibos as the primary ingredient.
+The company was established by Grant Rushmere and Richard Bowsher, a rooibos tea farmer and an entrepreneur, respectively.
+The initial selection of ice teas was introduced in June 2010.
+BOS's headquarters are situated in Woodstock, Cape Town.
 Alex Ferguson, former manager of Manchester United F.C., is listed as an investor.

 Sustainability

 BOS plants and maintains one tree for every 2,000 units sold.
-To date, they have planted over 20,000 trees in leafless areas of South Africa.
+As of January 2019 the company has planted over 20,000 trees in leafless areas of South Africa.

 Products

-The rooibos used in BOS is sourced from Klipopmekaar Rooibos Farm in the Cederberg Mountains in the Western Cape.
-The ice tea is made in six flavours:
+The rooibos used in BOS is sourced from Klip Op Mekaar Rooibos Farm in the Cederberg Mountains in the Western Cape.
+The ice tea is made in six flavors: